-A practical foreign exchange and currency guide on sending money and travel to Guernsey
+A practical foreign exchange and currency guide to Guernsey

 The British pound (ISO: GBP) is one base unit of sterling – that being the name of Britain's currency – and is subdivided into 100 pence.